Automated Technologies: DOT Should Take Steps to Ensure Its Workforce Has Skills Needed to Oversee Safety

 The Director of DOT's Department of Human Resources should assess skill gaps in key occupations that are involved in overseeing the safety of automated technologies.
 (Recommendation 2)

 DOT agreed with this recommendation.
-As of March 2024, DOT officials noted that the agency had finished identifying which of its positions that oversee the safety of automated technologies require cybersecurity skills.
-DOT officials also noted that they developed a tool to assess competencies and skill gaps within these positions and would deploy that tool and analyze the results by June 2024.
-While cybersecurity skills are important for overseeing the safety of automated technologies, other skills-such as data analysis-are also important.
-To fully implement this recommendation, DOT needs to complete its plan to assess skill gaps related to cybersecurity and to also assess skill gaps in relevant data analysis positions.
+In February 2025, DOT officials noted that the agency had finished developing a tool that would assess competencies and skills in key positions that oversee the safety of automated technologies.
+These include positions such as engineers, economists, and data scientists.
+DOT did not identify a timeframe for completing this competency and skill assessment.
+To fully implement this recommendation, DOT needs to complete its plan to assess skill gaps in these positions.
 Implementing this recommendation would help DOT better understand the expertise that exists within its workforce and enable DOT to address any gaps to ensure that its workforce can effectively oversee the safety of automated technologies.
-GAO will continue to monitor DOT's efforts to implement this recommendation.

 DOT agreed with this recommendation.
-In April 2024, DOT noted that it needed more time to provide an update to us on this recommendation.
-We will review DOT's recruitment report or any information the Department provides when it is available.
+In February 2025, DOT noted that it would continue to develop effective recruitment strategies to attract top-tier talent in cybersecurity, and that they were developing a workforce plan to support that effort.
+We will review DOT's workforce plan or any information the Department provides when it is available.